prettydiff/share-file-systems/documentation/services.md

 1. Heartbeat is initiated by the following factors:
    * a timed interval from the browser
    * if the current user status is *idle* and changes to *active*
-   * a change to localhost shares
+   * a change to local device shares
    * when the terminal application is running with the *server* command
 1. The *agent* property of the data is `localhost-browser` if it starts from the browser or `localhost-terminal` if it executes from the terminal application coming online
 1. The `serverVars.status` is updated to reflect the user's activity status in the browser.
-1. The *user* property is assigned the value of the username of the localhost as it would appear to remote users.
+1. The *user* property is assigned the value of the username of the local device as it would appear to remote devices/users.
-1. If the share data reported by the browser does not match the shared data for localhost then the share data is updated in storage.
+1. If the share data reported by the browser does not match the shared data for local device then the share data is updated in storage.
 1. Current users are looped through so that gets the heartbeat data and during each loop iteration the *agent* data property is provided the remote user name as the data property.
 1. Once each remote has responded an HTTP response will be sent to the browser if the heartbeat originated from the browser.
 1. If the heartbeat has a user name that is not `localhost-browser` or `localhost-terminal` it is converted to a *heartbeat-response* and this data is sent to the browser via web sockets.